Old Fashioned Practices from Years Gone By

 7. Warm Milk & Honey for Insomnia

-If you have trouble falling asleep at night or seem to not get enough sleep, then you should try drinking a mug of warm milk with honey to help you relax.
+If you have trouble sleeping at night, try drinking warm milk with honey with honey to help you relax.

-Warm Milk & Honey simple to make: warm about one cup of milk and add a teaspoonful of honey.
-Stir while heating so the milk does not scorch.
-Adjust the amount of honey and serve warm…
+To make it, warm one cup of milk and add a teaspoon of honey.
+Stir while heating to prevent burning.
+You can adjust the honey and serve it warm.

 Enjoy!